great-expectations/great_expectations/examples/reference_environments/README.md

 2. Click on the jupyter notebook link in the output to open the notebook in your browser.

+If there are more than on URL being displayed, you can use the following command to display the URL for the notebook.

+    ```bash
+    great_expectations example postgres --url
+    ```
 That's it!

 The notebook contains a quickstart which you can edit to your heart's content.